intel/llvm/sycl/doc/UsersManual.md

     NOTE: This flag is currently only supported with the CUDA and HIP targets.

+**`-fsycl-implicit-rpath, -fno-sycl-implicit-rpath`**

+    Instructs the compiler to add the directory within the clang build or installation containing the SYCL library to the `RPATH` of generated binaries when building in SYCL mode.
+This flag is enabled by default.

 # Example: SYCL device code compilation

 To invoke SYCL device compiler set `-fsycl-device-only` flag.